Fort York in Toronto, Ontario — Central Canada (North America)

 Topics.
 This historical marker is listed in these topic lists: Architecture • Forts and Castles.
 A significant historical year for this entry is 1802.

 Location.
 43° 38.316′ N, 79° 24.224′ W. Marker is in Toronto, Ontario.
 It is in Fort York.
-Marker can be reached from Fort York Boulevard, 0.2 kilometers north of Lake Shore Boulevard West.
+It can be reached from Fort York Boulevard 0.2 kilometers north of Lake Shore Boulevard West.
 The marker is located along the interpretive walkway at Fort York National Historic Site.
 Touch for map.
 Marker is at or near this postal address: 250 Fort York Boulevard, Toronto ON M5V 3K9, Canada.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Stone Magazine (a few steps from this marker); Government House (within shouting distance of this marker); North and South Soldiers' Barracks (within shouting distance of this marker); Circular, or Government House, Battery (within shouting distance of this marker); Fort York / Le Fort York (within shouting distance of this marker); Officers' Brick Barracks and Mess Establishment (about 90 meters away, measured in a direct line); Officers' Blue Barracks (about 90 meters away); No. 2 (Centre) Blockhouse (about 90 meters away).
+At least 8 other markers are within walking distance of this marker: Stone Magazine (a few steps from this marker); Government House (within shouting distance of this marker); North and South Soldiers' Barracks (within shouting distance of this marker); Circular, or Government House, Battery (within shouting distance of this marker); Fort York / Le Fort York (within shouting distance of this marker); Officers' Brick Barracks and Mess Establishment (about 90 meters away, measured in a direct line); Officers' Blue Barracks (about 90 meters away); No. 2 (Centre) Blockhouse (about 90 meters away).
 Touch for a list and map of all markers in Toronto.

 Related markers.
 Click here for a list of markers that are related to this marker.
 Fort York National Historic Site